 The Tips to increase your conversion rates

 Tip 1: Serve your customers with a simple layout

-Study your users’ mental process and noted what actions they expected to perform to achieve their goals.
+Study your users’ mental processes and note what actions they expect to perform to achieve their goals.
 Look at what both your competitors and peers websites are doing it.
-Then make your website layout easy to be immediately understood, so that when users land over your site they will never ask themselves what to do next.
-If you sell your product/service globally, then make sure to at least provide your prospects with a localized payment service.
+Then make your website layout easy to be immediately understood so that when users land over your site, they will never ask themselves what to do next.
+If you sell your product/service globally, make sure to provide your prospects with a localized payment service.

 Tip 2: Clearly show the call to action

-Make sure that all relevant information, as well as a clear and stand out of the crown call to action is on the most visible and predominate part of your page.
+Ensure that all relevant information and a clear and stand out of the crown call to action are on the most visible and predominant part of your page.
 In other words, keep the process simple and linear.

 Tips 3: Serve then a quick conversion process

-Make each check out steps as streamlined and linear as possible.
-Give users the option of move back to previous steps, but do not ask them to do so.
-If additional information is needed to complete the process, then add an additional step rather than push users on an already supposed completed section.
-Add, when possible, in line help.
+Make each check out step as streamlined and linear as possible.
+Give users the option of moving back to the previous task, but do not ask them to do so.
+If additional information is needed to complete the process, add a step rather than push users on an already supposed completed section.
+Add, when possible, inline help.